-The Day of the Dead is one of the most beautiful traditions that exists to honor our loved ones who have passed away.
+The Day of the Dead is one of the most beautiful Mexican traditions that exist to honor our loved ones who have passed away.
+Even though it started in Mexico, the Día de los Muertos is now honored in many countries.

 If you want to teach your children about this tradition or decorate the altar with children’s pictures, a good idea is to set time aside as a family to do different activities.
 For example, coloring pages can also double up as decor.